Tianjian94/tgao0055_9103_tut1./README.md

 ![Image of the starry night2](asset/starry%20night2.png)

-1. Draw Function:
-If the mouse isn’t pressed, the part.action() allow them to update their position and draw themselves.
-Then, If the frame rate is above 50, it adds a new particle to the particles array.

-(In this step, I want to use the same way in my project which means each stroke of an item can be represented by a particle object, when the user press the mouse, they can influence the particle swarm, and changes can occur to generate new strokes around the mouse.)
+1. (In this step, I want to use the for loop in my project which means each stroke of an item can be represented by a particle object, when the user press the mouse, they can influence the particle swarm, and changes can occur to generate new strokes around the mouse randomly.)
 ```
 function draw() {
     if (!mouseIsPressed) {